chooklii/num-words-de/README.md

 <h1>num-words-de</h1>

-Convert an number / integer to the equivalent word in the german language.
+Convert an number to the equivalent word in the german language.

 _Zahlen in den das entsprechende Zahlenwort der deutschen Sprache konvertieren_

 This Package is inspired by https://github.com/salmanm/num-words and extends the idea for the german language.

+Note:

+- This package does support typescript

-Note: This package does not support numbers larger than 12 digits.
+- This package does not support numbers larger than 12 digits.
 If a higher number is given it will return the input value.

 # Install